top of page

 Right to equal treatment by all state and municipal agencies, including but not limited to, public libraries, police, RIPTA, EMS, city and town halls and the state house.

-Right employment nondiscrimination while seeking or maintaining employment due to the lack of permanent mailing address, mailing address being that of a shelter or social service provider, or because they know or think you to be experiencing homelessness.
+Right to employment nondiscrimination while seeking or maintaining employment due to the lack of permanent mailing address, mailing address being that of a shelter or social service provider, or because they know or think you to be experiencing homelessness.

 Right to emergency medical care free from discrimination.
 You cannot be denied medical care or emergency services because of your housing status.
 You have the right to be treated when you seek medical attention.